nautobot/nautobot-app-capacity-metrics/docs/user/app_use_cases.md

     yield g
 ```

-The new function can be imported in the `nautobot_config.py` file and registered with the plugin.
+The new function can be imported in the `nautobot_config.py` file and registered with the app.

 ```python
 # nautobot_config.py